-Iraqi officials: 1 protester dead amid ongoing clashes
+Iraqi officials: 2 protesters dead amid ongoing clashes

-BAGHDAD (AP) — Iraqi security forces fired rubber bullets and tear gas to disperse crowds of protesters Saturday, killing one person, in a third day of fierce clashes in central Baghdad, security and hospital officials said.
+BAGHDAD (AP) — Iraqi security forces fired rubber bullets and tear gas to disperse crowds of protesters Saturday, killing two people in a third day of fierce clashes in central Baghdad, security and hospital officials said.

-A protester was struck with a rubber bullet and died instantly and 12 others were wounded in the fighting on Rasheed Street, a famous avenue known for its old crumbling architecture and now littered with rubble from days of violence.
-Fifteen people have died and over 100 wounded in the renewed clashes.
+Two protesters were struck with rubber bullets and died instantly and over 20 others were wounded in the fighting on Rasheed Street, a famous avenue known for its old crumbling architecture and now littered with rubble from days of violence.
+Sixteen people have died and over 100 wounded in the renewed clashes.
 The officials spoke on condition of anonymity in line with regulations.

 Separately, Iraq’s Parliament failed to hold a session Saturday due to lack of a quorum.
 Lawmakers were supposed to read reform bills introduced to placate protesters.
 The next session was postponed to Monday.